guitarrapc/githubactions-lab/README.md

 - [ ] YAML anchor support
   - [Support for YAML anchors \- GitHub Community Forum](https://github.community/t5/GitHub-Actions/Support-for-YAML-anchors/td-p/30336)
+  - Workaround: There are CompositeActions and Reusable workflow to reuse same set of actions.
 - [ ] GitHub Actions Grouping
   - Group GitHub Actions
+  - No workaround.
+- [ ] Test Insight view
+  - Like CircleCI or Azure Pipeline provides.
+- [ ] SSH Debug
+  - Like CircleCI provies.

 # Difference from other CI